 The Hilton Honors American Express is a great travel rewards card suitable for those who aren’t massive monthly spenders.
 Currently, you only have to spend $2,000 on purchases during the first three months to hit the travel reward card bonus of 120,000 Hilton Honors Points.

 Asides from earning 120,000 points to use on free hotel stays there are two other things I like about this card.
 One is a free Priority Pass, which allows you 10 lounge visits in over 1,200 lounges worldwide.
 At $95, this is the lowest annual fee card I’ve come across that gives free lounge access!
 One downside is that sometimes the lounge is in a terminal you can’t access.
-But this is a fantastic travel perk when you can access the lounge – free snacks and drinks!
+But this is a fantastic travel perk when you can access the lounge.
+You can enjoy complimentary snacks, drinks and comfortable seating with outlets to charge your devices!

 Another excellent perk of this card is automatic Hilton Honors gold status.
 Normally you have to spend a lot of money at Hilton to earn this status, but not if you sign up for the Hilton Honors American Express.
 You’ll have gold status at Hilton even on your first stay with this card.